Current Aspen Colorado Homes For Sale

 Maroon Creek Sub-Neighborhoods:

-Maroon Creek Single Family Homes
+Maroon Creek Single Family Homes and Townhomes

 This is Aspen’s newest and most elegant golf course neighborhood.
 Situated between the Buttermilk Tiehack ski lift and the Maroon Creek Club’s Tom Fazio 18-hole championship golf course, and between downtown Aspen and the airport, this area borders 370 acres of open meadow, aspen groves and pine forests.
 Maroon Creek is a secluded and private neighborhood of 43 home sites, ranging in size from ¼ acre to 3 acres.
 Homes are large, majestic and newer.
 There is a pedestrian bridge crossing Maroon Creek providing easy and nearby access to the ARC, Aspen Recreation Center, the Aspen School District and a bike/walkway to Meadowood, Aspen Highlands and further into town.
 A number of properties are on the ski slopes of Tiehack – the “backside” of Buttermilk Ski Area – for ski in / out, excellent winter (uphill on Tiehack) and summer hiking, and golf course living.
 Generally, the area is sunnier than Aspen Highlands, with better views and less density amongst homes and properties, and unlike the Highlands, it is not a special taxing district so property taxes are lower.